Conscious Connected Breathing - A360º approach for mental clarity, emotional resilience, physical vitality, and spiritual connection.

 · Psychotic episodes

-Feeling safe is the top priority in Breathwork.
+Feeling safe is the top priority.
 Always inform your facilitator if you have any of these conditions to receive the right guidance.